 Promotions (including Coupons)

-Shoppers give away a lot of information about themselves to retailers, whether they know it or not.
 This information comes from both their online and offline activities.
-Every time they download click on a link, cut out a newspaper coupon, or pick up that flyer from the checkout counter, they’re sending out signals to retailers.
+Every time they download, click on a link, cut out a newspaper coupon, or pick up that flyer from the checkout counter, they’re sending out signals to retailers.

 Even their method of payment says something about them.
-Predictive Analytics uses information gathered from all of these points of contact, matches them with the actual purchases, and aids retailers in anticipating the customer’s needs.
+Predictive Analytics uses information gathered from all these points of contact, matches it with actual purchases, and helps retailers anticipate customers' needs.

-The retailer can build well-targeted promotions and loyalty programs, and also helps build a marketing experience curated with products for those customers who have, in the past, demonstrated their inclination to spend.
+The retailer can create well-targeted promotions and loyalty programs, and also help build a marketing experience tailored to products for customers who have, in the past, demonstrated a tendency to spend.

-Thanks to Predictive Analytics, a retail grocer now has an idea of who his true customers are, their spending power, and their behavior, all of which he can align with his promotional campaigns.
+Thanks to Predictive Analytics, a retail grocer now has a clear understanding of who their actual customers are, their spending power, and their behavior, all of which they can align with their promotional campaigns.

 Shopper Targeting